Diversity and inclusion

 See our equality objectives in full on the Diversity and inclusion publications page.

 On that page you will also find our research on understanding London's travel needs and annual workforce monitoring reports.

-Find more information about accessible travel in the Capital on the Transport accessibility page.
+Find out more about accessible travel in the Capital on the Transport accessibility page.

-The IDAG booklet is on the Equality & inclusion publications page.
+The IDAG booklet is on the Diversity and inclusion publications page.

 Our London-wide forum for people with learning difficulties meets three times a year to discuss travel and transport issues.

 We have six internal Staff Network Groups to represent the diversity of our workforce.